Edited by Gertrude Tumpel-Gugerell and Peter Mooslechner

 Chapter 2: Structural reforms – where does Europe stand today?

+2. Structural reforms – where does Europe stand today?
 Jørgen Elmeskov1 The end of 2002 (the time of writing) seems like an opportune moment to discuss Europe’s progress in structural reform.2 The impetus for structural reform appears to be fading despite the positive outcomes of past structural reform and despite the very long unﬁnished agenda many European countries face.
 Against that background, this chapter will focus on progress in structural reform in EU countries and how it relates to real incomes.
 This is not to deny that structural reform may have other beneﬁcial eﬀects, such as increasing the cyclical resilience of economies.
 But to keep things simple, structural reform will be reviewed only from the point of view of how it can contribute to higher real incomes.
 The ﬁrst section below gives an overview of recent trends in real incomes across the main regions of the OECD and some of the proximate reasons behind these trends.
 The second section reviews progress on aspects of structural reform together with evidence on its eﬀects.
 A brief ﬁnal section sums up and provides some pointers for future policies.
 1. THE ABILITY TO GENERATE REAL INCOME: UNITED STATES, EUROPEAN UNION AND JAPAN COMPARED In terms of generating real incomes, the United States leads Japan and Europe by a wide margin.
-Using GDP per capita as the measure of real income, Figure 2.1 (Panel A), shows that Japan and the European Union are, respectively, about a quarter and a third below the US level.
-These shortfalls are not the...
+Using GDP per capita as the measure of real income, Figure 2.1 (Panel A), shows that Japan and the European Union are, respectively, about a quarter and a third below...

 You are not authenticated to view the full text of this chapter or article.